 86% of consumers say buying decisions were influenced by negative online reviews.

 In some instances, you might come across fake reviews.
-You usually know them when you see them, and for many sites it’s a case of reporting or flagging them so that your request to have what look like fake reviews be sent for consideration and processing.
+You know them when you see them, and for many sites it’s a case of reporting or flagging them for removal.

-You can also consider that negative reviews will sometimes help you identify opportunities or shortcomings of your product or service, which allows you to try and improve your business.
-When specifics like these are shared, sometimes it’s like a blessing in disguise, because most don’t usually vocalize their issues, they usually move on without a word as to why.
-Those that share their opinion are providing insight on ways to improve your business.
+** Consider that negative reviews can help you identify opportunities or shortcomings of your product or service, which allows you to improve your business.
+When specifics like these are shared, it’s like a blessing in disguise.
+Most customers don’t vocalize their issues, they move on without a word.
+Those that share their opinion are providing insight to improve your business.